17+ One Ball Projects For Quick Knit and Crochet

 What Can You Make With One Ball Of Yarn?

-There are more one ball project choices than you might think, especially when it comes to finer yarn, such as fingering, sock yarn, or lace.
-Though you may not squeeze a sweater, blanket, or large item of clothing out of one yarn hank (unless it’s for a baby or a doll), each finer ball has so much yardage it goes a long way whether you knit or crochet.
+There are more one ball project choices than you might think, especially when it comes to finer yarn like fingering, sock yarn, or lace.
+You may not squeeze a sweater, blanket, or large garment out of one hank (unless it’s sized for a baby or doll)… but each finer ball has so much yardage that it goes a long way whether you knit or crochet.

-A shawl is always a favorite project for lace, as are wraps, scarves, mitts, and socks, or even a lightweight shrug.
-With a bit of creativity, you can create a cowl, hat, mittens, amigurumi toy, more than one headband, baby mittens, or booties from thicker single skeins, maybe even worsted weight, depending on the yardage.
+A shawl is always a favorite one-skein project for lace and fingering weight yarn.
+Wraps, scarves, mitts, socks, and lightweight shrugs are all on the menu too.
+With a bit of creativity, you can create a cowl, hat, mittens, amigurumi toy, headbands, baby mittens, or booties from thicker single skeins… even worsted weight, depending on the yardage.

 One Ball Projects for Knitters

-Here are some of the best one ball/one skein knitting projects, including several knitting patterns I’ve designed over the years:
+Here are my favorite free one skein knitting patterns, including several I’ve designed over the years:

 Super Simple Knit Scarf/Cowl

 This great one-skein knit project combines lace and ribbing in one piece.
-You can make it a scarf, but thanks to the buttons, you can also make it a cowl.
-It’s one of the most versatile one-ball projects I’ve designed.
+You can wear it as a scarf… or thanks to the buttons, button it up into a cowl.
+It is one of the most versatile one ball projects I have designed.

 Chevron Knit Hat for Beginners

 This is an easy free beginner knit hat pattern.
-You’ll use simple knitting stitches to create a single-color chevron pattern.
-It’s subtle but effective.
-With no shaping, you don’t need advanced skills to complete this one ball knit hat.
+You’ll use simple knitting stitches to create a subtle single-color chevron pattern.
+No complicated shaping required.
+If you are a new knitter looking for your first hat, this is the one.

 Seed Stitch Knit Hat Pattern

-Many knit hats are one ball projects.
-Some of my other favorite knit hat patterns that only use one ball include the Double Dip Knit Ribbed Hat and my Ebb and Flow Chunky Knit Hat.
+Many knit hats are great one ball projects.
+Some of my other favorites include the Double Dip Knit Ribbed Hat and the Ebb and Flow Chunky Knit Hat.

 Topping Scarf Knit Pattern

-This is one of my early one ball projects.
-It’s a terrific knit scarf, made using a single skein of luxury yarn.
-The beautiful lace design showcases the yarn perfectly.
+This is one of my early one ball projects and still a favorite.
+It is a terrific knit scarf made from a single skein of luxury yarn.
+The beautiful lace design showcases that special skein perfectly.

 Loop It Cowl

-Loop It is a really unique yarn used for finger knitting.
+Loop It is a really unique yarn designed for finger knitting (no needles required).
 My Loop It Cowl design uses only a single ball of this fun yarn.
+Perfect if you want a project that comes together in an afternoon.

 One Ball Projects for Crocheters